-Management of Autorola is aware of the possibility of corruption and bribery.
-The highest risk of fraud is by handling vehicles outside the Autorola systems and processes and hereby providing an employee a personal financial benefit.
+The management of Autorola is aware for the possibility of corruption and bribery.
+The highest risk of fraud is by handling vehicles outside Autorola systems and processes and hereby providing an employee a personal financial benefit.
 This risk is mitigated through controlling, through HQ supervision and information campaigns.

-Results from CSR work during 2018
+Results from CSR work during 2019

-The main results from working with CSR in 2018 are:
+The main results from working with CSR in 2019 are:

-- 1. Implementing the General Data Protection Regulation of 25 May 2018, which ensures the rights of the data subject. - 2.
-Implementing 100% cloud-based IT infrastructure for maximum power consumption efficiency - 3.
-Strengthening our Group HR department by - 1.
-Defining a process for systematic employee engagement survey - 2.
-Implementing recruitment and onboarding processes internationally - 3.
-Systematic measuring and information on employee turnover - 4.
-The Autorola Group has no knowledge of any cases of corruption in the Group.
+- Continue to improve the implementation of the General Data Protection Regulation of the 25th of May 2018 which ensure the rights of the data subject - 2.
+Implementing 100% cloud based IT infrastructure for maximum power consumption efficiency - 3.
+Strengthen our Group HR department by - 1. execution a process for systematic employee engagement survey - 2. implemented recruitment and onbording processes internationally - 3. systematic measuring and information on employee turn - 4.
+The Autorola Group has no knowledge of any cases of corruption in the Group